adoroszlai/GetDataAssessment/README.md

 ### `run_analysis.R`

+The goal of this script is to produce the tidy dataset.
+For that end it

  * reads the raw data from various files in the `UCI HAR Dataset` directory (relative to the working directory),
  * performs the merging and cleaning steps as per the project specification,
  * saves the tidy dataset in CSV format as `tidy.txt` in the working directory.

 This script assumes the dataset zip file is already extracted and data files are present in the `UCI HAR Dataset` directory.

+It requires the [http://cran.r-project.org/web/packages/reshape2/index.html](reshape2) R package.

 ## Code book